picamator/SteganographyKit/README.md

 ### Least Significant Bit (LSB)
 LSB method is modified least significant bit of coverText to get stegoText.
 SteganographyKit has implemented it for png image [4] as a coverText and text with ASCII characters [5] as a secretText.
+Additionally it's possible to configurate channel that will be used in algorithm, for instance Red, Green or Green only, etc.

-In general encode LSB can be described by those steps:
+In general encode LSB can be described by steps:
 1. Convert secretText to binary string

 2. Add to secretText end text mark (it is used for decode algorithm)

 3. Change last bit of each RGB cannel for first pixel of coverText

-4. Save changing if step 3 really change RGB bits
+4. Save changing if step 3 really change RGB bit

 5. Move to next coverText pixel and change last bit of each RGB channel

 6. Repeat step 5 for each secretText item

 Beside decode LSB looks like:
 1. Read every last bit for RGB channel of stegoText

 2. Stop step 1 if end text mark was found or it's read last pixel of stegoText